 The board is a minimum of five members and a maximum of ten, who are committed to complying with the Governance Code (a code of practice for good governance of community, voluntary and charitable organisations in Ireland).

-Here is our current Board of Directors:
+Here are our current Board of Directors:

 Treasurer: Niamh Colbert, Waterford Spraoi - appointed 12/04/2016